COVID-19 Vaccine FAQs

 low risk, shouldn't we consider it?

-What does it mean that the Pfizer and Moderna vaccines received Emergency Use Authorization from the FDA?
+What does it mean that the Moderna and Johnson & Johnson vaccines received Emergency Use Authorization from the FDA?

 It